 For Elvis’ physical, we got him sedated and stable in the vet center and then our campers were able to quietly enter and observe the checkup.
 Important details about the animal’s health are gathered during a physical.
 We can weigh them, do ultrasounds, and take blood samples.
 We can check their joints, eyes, ears, teeth, organs, fur, and skin, just like your own doctor might do during a checkup!
 Our campers were even able to listen to Elvis’ healthy heartbeat using my stethoscope.

 Elvis had all of the usual checks but also needs his legs checked thoroughly.
 He severely broke one of his back legs in 2016 and had to have it amputated.
 He had to adjust his walk after that, so we always look closely at his other legs to make sure they are not badly affected by this.
-After the campers left the room, we took an X-ray of Elvis’ leg.
-In this photo, you can see Dr. Lassiter and our Education Director, Katie, working together to take Elvis’ X-ray with our portable X-ray machine.
+While Elvis was sedated for his physical, Dr. Lassiter took X-rays of his legs.
+In this photo, you can see Dr. Lassiter and our Education Director, Katie, working together to calibrate our portable X-ray machine.

 Elvis did a great job during his physical and got good compliments from Dr. Lassiter!
 He will wake up soon and return to his enclosure on Cherry Lane in the sanctuary.
 Keep up the good work, Elvis!